KingsburyLab/pyEQL/docs/joss/paper.md

 100 solutes, and an ever-expanding set of additional property data that make the best-available models transparently accessible to the end user.

-The package makes us of `pint` [@pint] to provide automatic unit conversions and is designed to interoperate with widely used scientific codes in the Materials Project [@Jain2013] ecosystem -- namely, `pymatgen` [@Ong2013] for chemical informatics (e.g., molecular weight, parsing chemical formulae) and the `maggma` `Store` API [@maggma] for accessing the built-in property database.

 # Example Use Cases

 `pyEQL` may be useful to scientists and engineers in various fields broadly related to aqueous